RedBucketRealty/Planning/business_requirements.md

 - There should be a service for product procurement accessible by external partners.
 - There should be a service for internal product compliance automation.
 - A service to track installation and maintenance of products and services.
+- There should be a service to evaluate and manage products and product categories.

 ### Customer transactions